simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 ## File Extension

-CSV ("Character Separated Values") files should be named with one of these filename extensions: `.csv`, `.ssv`, `.tsv`.
-Or, the file path should be prefixed with one of `csv:`, `ssv:`, `tsv:`.
+To help hledger identify the format and show the right error messages, CSV/SSV/TSV files should normally be named with a `.csv`, `.ssv` or `.tsv` filename extension.
+Or, the file path should be prefixed with `csv:`, `ssv:` or `tsv:`.
-This helps hledger identify the format and show the right error messages.
-For example:
+Eg:
 ```shell
 $ hledger -f foo.ssv print
 ```